ilyankou/wuhan-geoinformatics/Readme.md

 ## Objective

 This study aims to investigate the relationship between Place Connectivity Index (PCI) and the death ratio of COVID-19, with a focus on how this relationship changes over time and varies by different factors including availablity of hospitals , wealth of residing people in the area.
-Specifically, our objectives are to:
+Specifically, We are trying to understand

-- We are trying to understand which are the cities with High PCI , Are they wealthier ?
-Do they have more infrastructure , Does the covid death count reacted accordnigly or in contrast ?
+- What are the places with High PCI.,
+- Are they wealthier ?
+- Do they have more infrastructure ,
+- Does the covid death count reacted accordnigly or in contrast ?

 ---